18F/handbook/docs/11-help-desk/working-practices.md

 CivicActions support staff hold kindness, empathy and respect for our users and clients as the primary values in our work.
 We show this by emphasizing helpfulness, timeliness and kindness in our working practices.

 ## Helpfulness
 When answering a user question, we always strive to **provide helpful information**.
 Many help desk interactions in the world seem designed to make the user go away.
-Our aim is the opposite: we want to solve the problem.
+Our aim is the opposite: We want to solve the problem.
 We want to help.

 To be helpful, we use the following tactics: